 Illegal drug use carries stiff penalties, including fines and long prison terms.

-The Bulgarian language is based on the Cyrillic alphabet, and outside major cities information signs may not to be translated into English.
+The Bulgarian language uses the Cyrillic alphabet and outside major cities information signs may not to be translated into English.

 Bulgaria became a popular location for property investment in recent years.
 If you’re considering investing in property in Bulgaria, we strongly recommend that you get an independent, English-speaking property lawyer to give you advice before making a purchase.

-Getting legal redress in Bulgaria can take some time, if things go wrong.
-We can’t get involved in legal proceedings between two private parties, nor can we take get involved in steps to recover any investments in individual property deals.
+Getting legal redress in Bulgaria can take some time if things go wrong.
+The Department of Foreign Affairs cannot get involved in legal proceedings between two private parties, nor can we take get involved in steps to recover any investments in individual property deals.